 Question: How long is too long to work your horse?

-she can take.
-If you stay at 20 minutes every day, after a certain period of
+because that’s all she can take.
+If you stay at 20 minutes every day, after a certain period of time,

 Question: What are some good exercises to help build strength behind?

 CK: Transitions.
 Forward and big, then sit and collect.
 You can’t do it all in one set.
 You need to